gterzian/automata/conversation_summary.md

 **gterzian**: "keep the join handle to the encoder, join on it when you exit"

 **gterzian**: "Add a `Exit` variant to the surface.
-When `WindowEvent::CloseRequested`, set the surface state to it, and when the worker encounters that state, it breaks out of it's main loop(exits).
+When `WindowEvent::CloseRequested`, set the surface state to it, and when the renderer encounters that state, it breaks out of it's main loop(exits).
 In `ApplicationHandler::exiting`, you can then also join on the thread."

 Implemented hierarchical shutdown:
-1. Worker detects `SceneState::Exit`
+1. Renderer detects `SceneState::Exit`
-2. Worker signals encoder with `GifEncodeState::Exit`
+2. Renderer signals encoder with `GifEncodeState::Exit`
-3. Worker joins encoder thread handle
+3. Renderer joins encoder thread handle
 4. Clean termination

 ### Code Quality